akashkumarverma12/apna-college/README.md

 # apna-college
-This is my first text on apna college
+This is my first text on apna college.